 - Students from racial and ethnic identities historically underrepresented in engineering make up 20% of our undergraduate community.

-- Cornell Engineering has 247 faculty on board.
+- Cornell Engineering has over 250 faculty on board.
 All faculty in our college teach and advise undergraduate students.

 - Our students gain access to an unparalleled career network and over 46,000 alumni connections.

 - We provide outstanding support services from faculty, peers, and our advising and student services offices.

 The Importance of Diversity

 Diversity in all definitional forms is intrinsic to excellence in engineering.
 Indeed, devising the best engineered solutions to complex problems is often achieved by drawing from the diverse ingenuity of people from broadly different backgrounds, lived experiences, and identities.